ngohongthai/vim-tutorial/README.md

 ### Inserting, Changing, Replacing and Joining
 - A (shift + a): Insert at the end of line
+- a : Insert at right of character
 - o : Insert a line below
 - O (shift + o): Insert a line above
 - If you want to insert 80 asterisks characters: 80 + i (for insert mode) + * + ESC